Canadensys/ansible/roles/vascan_editor/README.md

 * vascan

-A valid database dump should be available at the path configured with db_dict.editor.db_src and the Vascan Editor war should be at vascan_editor_war
+A valid database dump should be available at the path configured with vascan_editor_db.src and the Vascan Editor war should be at vascan_editor_war